Skip to main content

 Prolonged periods of elevated blood sugar contribute to systemic inflammation and advanced glycation end products (AGEs), accelerators of biological aging that diminish tissue elasticity and functional capacity.
 This constant metabolic overload fundamentally impedes the body’s ability to operate at its peak.

 Digestive processes, too, slow considerably as night descends.
 Consuming a substantial meal close to bedtime burdens a system winding down for rest.
 This can lead to suboptimal nutrient assimilation, increasing the likelihood of gastrointestinal discomfort and disrupting sleep architecture.
-Quality sleep, a non-negotiable component of and cognitive restoration, becomes elusive.
+Quality sleep, a non-negotiable component of hormonal balance and cognitive restoration, becomes elusive.
 Fragmented sleep then initiates a cascade of further hormonal imbalances, amplifying cortisol production and distorting hunger signals, perpetuating a cycle detrimental to optimal health and peak performance.

 Your body’s master clock, housed in the suprachiasmatic nucleus, receives critical light and food cues.
 Disrupting the synchronicity of these signals through late eating confuses this internal timekeeper.
 The liver, for example, functions differently depending on the time of day, optimizing for processing during active hours and regeneration at rest.